krazzarkov/Unity-Angry-Birds-Clone/README.md

 ![Alt Text](https://media.giphy.com/media/fUpVohKSJOxXJiL3TM/giphy.gif)

-The project uses Unity Cinemachine to give a more enhanced camera experience to the user allowing for the camera to zoom in and out when needed and focus on the certain sprites.
+The project uses Unity Cinemachine to give a more enhanced camera experience to the user allowing for the camera to zoom in and out when needed and to focus on certain sprites using target groups.

 ![Alt Text](https://media.giphy.com/media/lr2DMnKap9viyoyD61/giphy.gif)